The JournalTemperature

 It helps to be clear about the limits.
 PCM is a buffer, not a powered cooler.
 It absorbs a certain amount of heat, and once it has fully changed state, its buffering capacity for that cycle is used up until it resets.
 It evens out swings beautifully, but on its own it is finite.

 That is why the strongest approach pairs the two ideas.
-Active cooling provides ongoing, powered heat removal.
-Phase change inserts smooth out the moment to moment spikes and hold a steady surface.
-Together they cover both the steady drift and the sudden warm moments.
+Powered cooling provides ongoing heat removal, which is why bed level systems use it.
+Phase change inserts smooth out the moment to moment spikes and hold a steady surface, without a pump, a fan, or a battery.

 The science is not exotic.
 It is the same physics as ice in a glass, tuned for the temperature your body wants and aimed at the surface where sleep is actually won or lost.